jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/O_bld_group_genome_wide_comparison.md

 1. That O blood has an estimated protective effect in these data.
 2. That such a large estimated effect is unlikely *under the formal model assumptions* if the effect were really zero (hence the small P-value).
-3. That this observed odds ratio doesn't seem to be a spurious of effect of something we haven't thought of, that might affect other variants genome-wide.
+3. That other similar variants genome-wide do seem fairly compatible with the model of no effect.
+This gives us confidence that our P-value (computed against the null) reflects something realistic.
+In particular, there isn't some large systematic problem with our use of the P-value that would invalidate our analysis.
 4. However, genome-wide variants don't seem 100% compatible with the model assumptions.

 Note that:

 * point 1 is purely about our statistical model and the data we have observed
 * point 2 is a comparison of our data with a *hypothetical infinite set of unobserved data* generated under the model assumptions.
-* point 3 is a comparison of our data with other real data generated in the same samples
+* point 3 is a comparison of our data with other real data generated in the same samples.
-* point 4
+* point 4 suggests there is still further calibration to perform.

- and 2 are about our statistical model, but points 3 and 4 are about whether our statistical model really reflects our conceptual model of what's going on.

-Of course we also know:

-* The O blood group mutation (rs8176719) is a deletion of protein-coding sequence that alters red cell surface antigens.

-Making us a priori likely to think this might be involved (compared to, say, a randomly chosen genetic variant).
+Of course we also know that the O blood group mutation (rs8176719) is a deletion of protein-coding sequence that alters red cell surface antigens, making us a priori likely to think this might be involved (compared to, say, a randomly chosen genetic variant).

-## Interpretation

-What's going on re: point 4?
-There are different possibilities.
-It could be that many variants actually have nonzero real effects on malaria susceptibility.
-Or, it could be that there is some confounding going on.
-In this case the latter seems likely - after all we've taken data from across 7 diverse African populations and fit
+What could we do re: point 4?
+Are there actually many variants across the genome having nontrivial true effect on malaria susceptibility?
+Or is there some systematic confounding going on?
+(This seems not impossible, due to the diverse set of samples data was drawn from.)